-This project developed, tested and promoted the adoption of sustainable solutions to protect sweetpotato crop production in Papua New Guinea.
+This project developed, tested and promoted the adoption of sustainable solutions to protect sweetpotato crop production in Papua New Guinea (PNG).

 Sweetpotato is PNG’s major staple food crop - around 90% of the population consists of semi-subsistence smallholder farmers for whom sweetpotato is a major crop species.

 The crop is the focus of efforts to increase commercialisation of fresh product marketing and processing.

-A number of crop protection issues have been identified and addressed in this project which aims to develop practical pest management options for smallholder growers.
-Prevalence of sweetpotato weevil and the need for clean planting material to address losses from viral diseases and nematodes is also addressed.
+A number of crop protection issues have been identified and addressed in this project to develop practical pest management options for smallholder growers.
+The prevalence of sweetpotato weevil and the need for clean planting material to address losses from viral diseases and nematodes were also addressed.

 Postharvest losses to sweetpotato roots constrain the development of commercial production and marketing into cities as a cash crop.
-The development of new crop-protection methods would support commercial production as well as food security for subsistence for smallholders and complement work on soil management and crop nutrition.
+The development of new crop-protection methods supports commercial production as well as food security for subsistence for smallholders and complements work on soil management and crop nutrition.

-- Potential for new and enhanced crop protection options based on cultural practices.
+- Enhanced crop protection options based on cultural practices.

 - Availability of biological control agents for growers.